bagnine/Pnuemonia-image-classification/README.md

 image [source](https://neurohive.io/en/popular-networks/vgg16/)

-It's impossible for us to talk about image classfication tasks, particularly when it comes to transfer learning, without paying respect to AlexNet.
+It's impossible for us to talk about image classification tasks, particularly when it comes to transfer learning, without paying respect to AlexNet.
 AlexNet was really the first model that took advantage of GPU processing to implement a deep learning task.
 VGG16 replaced Alexnets enormous central kernel filters with multiple streamlined 3x3 filters (see image).
-This model is a pain to train even with transfer learning due to it's size (with weights and nodes the model size was  ~500mb).
-However, VGG16 yeilded amazing results in our use case.
+This model is a pain to train even with transfer learning due to its size (with weights and nodes the model size was  ~500mb).
+However, VGG16 yielded amazing results in our use case.

 ### Densenet121 Architecture, an unconventional take on image classification.